When you have to pay Apprenticeship Levy and how to report your payments.

 How much you need to pay

-Employers who aren’t connected to another company or charity will have an Apprenticeship Levy allowance of £15,000 each year.
+Employers who are not connected to another company or charity will have an Apprenticeship Levy allowance of £15,000 each year.

 The allowance reduces the amount of Apprenticeship Levy you have to pay by £15,000 across the year.
 This means that only employers with an annual pay bill of more than £3 million will pay the levy.

-You can’t carry over any unused allowance into the next tax year.
+You cannot carry over any unused allowance into the next tax year.